-In many ways, family law cases can be more stressful than other types of legal case.
+In many ways, family law cases can be more stressful than other types of legal cases.
 These are the issues involving your children and your spouse.
 A family court judge can change your relationship with your children forever by terminating your parental rights or ruling on a new custody arrangement.
 One family law issue that can easily become contentious is paternity actions.

 In Wisconsin, a child born to married parents is automatically both parents’ legal child.
 When the parents are not married, the father must establish himself as the child’s father in order to have the legal rights that accompany fatherhood.